getndazn/kopytko-framework/README.md

 ### Render method
 The `render` method is the most important method in a Kopytko component, and it must always be defined.
+It must return 1 of 3 values:
+- `Invalid` - results in rendering no children elements,
-It must return an object implementing the Element interface:
+- an object implementing the Element interface,
+- an array of Element objects.

+The Element interface:
 - `name` - name of the component to be rendered (required),
 - `props` - defines static fields and custom props of the element; any change of these values won't update the element
 - `dynamicProps` - defines fields and custom props with dynamic values, their every change will trigger `componentDidUpdate` lifecycle method,